Sebazzz/sebazzz.github.io/_posts/2016-06-07-ordered-tests-with-nunit-mstest-xunit-pt3-nunit.md

   Test Count: 8, Passed: 8, Failed: 0, Inconclusive: 0, Skipped: 0
 ```

-Obvious advantage is that this doesn't need any special configuration when calling the test runner.
+Obvious advantage over MSTest is that this doesn't need any special configuration when calling the test runner.
 It "just works".

 ### Limitations
 When NUnit groups by test fixtures by namespace.
 That grouping is also considered to be a test by NUnit.
 This means that when NUnit sorts the tests, it will only sort the tests on the "current level" which may be a fixture or a namespace.
 In a future post we will reimplement test ordering so it works across namespaces.